-The Value of Chase Ultimate Reward Points
+The value of Chase Ultimate Reward points

 However, if you have a “premier” Chase Ultimate Reward card your points can go much further!
 If you have the Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Ink Preferred (or the no longer available Chase Ink Bold or Chase Ink Plus, you can transfer your points earned from the Chase Freedom Unlimited card to one of those “premier” cards and then transfer your points to a partner program.

-This is the perfect no annual fee card to partner up with another Chase Ultimate Rewards credit cards where you can transfer to partners, personally I like the Chase Ultimate Freedom and Chase Sapphire Reserve combo.
-You use the Chase Ultimate Freedom on every day purchases, the Chase Sapphire Reserve for all travel and dinning purchases, and then you transfer the points earned from your Ultimate Freedom account to your Sapphire Reserve account.
-From your Sapphire Reserve account you can transfer your points to some awesome travel partners, with my personal favorites being Hyatt, United, and British Airways — all partners transfer at a 1:1 ratio.
+I personally am a fan of combining this card with the Chase Sapphire Reserve.
+You use the Chase Freedom Unlimited on every day purchases, the Chase Sapphire Reserve for all travel purchases, and then you transfer the points earned from your no annual fee card to your premier Chase Ultimate Reward card.
+Within your premier card, you can transfer your points to some awesome travel partners, with my personal favorites being Hyatt, United, and British Airways — all partners transfer at a 1:1 ratio.

 Disclosure: This post contains affiliate links.
 As always, thank you for supporting Deals We Like and enjoy traveling on a deal!